meefs/prvhash/README.md

 `d4534a922fd4f15ae8c6cc637006d1f33f655b06d60007a226d350e87e866250`.

 This demonstrates the [Avalanche effect](https://en.wikipedia.org/wiki/Avalanche_effect).
-On a set of 216553 English words, pair-wise hash comparisons give average 50.0% difference in resulting hash bits, which fully satisfies the strict avalanche criterion.
+On a set of 216553 English words, pair-wise hash comparisons give a 50.0% average difference in resulting hash bits, which fully satisfies the strict avalanche criterion.

 This streamed hash function produces hash values that are different to the